Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You can also choose a different animal like a bear, hippo, monkey, rabbit, or koala.

-Your baby is precious, and I know you want to do your best by him.
+Your baby is precious, and I know you want to do your best for him.

 It’s a brilliant idea to invest in a baby first-aid kit.
 It’s a small price to pay for significant peace of mind.